R Regex Cheat Sheet: 30 Patterns With stringr Examples, Copy and Paste

-A copy-paste regex pattern library for R: 30 patterns organized by category, each with a stringr code example and expected output.
+Copy-paste regex pattern library for R: 30 patterns across six categories, each paired with a runnable stringr example and the output it produces.

-How Do You Match Literal Characters and Metacharacters?
+How Do You Match Literal Text and Escape Metacharacters in R?

 | # | Pattern | Regex | Description |